aws/aws-cdk/specifications/cloud_assembly.md

 ```

 #### Environment
-Environments help Deployment systems determine where to deploy a particular Drop.
-They are referenced by `string`s that
+Environments help Deployment systems determine where to deploy a particular Droplet.
+They are referenced by `string`s
-use an URI-like syntax (`protocol://path`).
+that use an URI-like syntax (`protocol://path`).

 Deployment systems **MUST** support at least one protocol, and **SHOULD** support all the protocols specified in the
 following sub-sections.